facorread/stationClock/README.md

 Visit https://facorread.github.io/lectureClock/ or https://facorread.gitlab.io/lectureClock in your phone or tablet.
 A clock, countdown timer, and class plan will appear.
 Edit the class plan by tapping and typing directly.
 Each line represents a class activity; it consists of a starting time in 24-hour format, followed by a space and the short name of the activity.
 The app ignores lines written in a different format.

-As time progresses, the app will highlight activities that are in progress using the green color, and when 2 minutes are left to finish an activity, the highlight color will be red.
+As time progresses, the app highlights current activities on green; when 2 minutes are left to finish the activity, the highlight color turns to red.

-The app keeps the class plan in local storage.
-Every exact minute the class plan is saved from the screen into local storage, and will be restored when the page is visited again.
-If you need to reset the app to its default class plan, clear the site storage using your browser settings.
-Check your browser help for more details.
+The app keeps the class plan in the browser's local storage.
+Every exact minute the class plan is saved from the screen into local storage, and it is restored when the page is visited again.
+If you want to start over with a sample class plan, use your browser settings to clear the site storage.
+Check your browser's help for more details.

 # Questions